sepfrd/GraphQLSample/README.md

-# CleanArchitectureSample
+# GraphQLSample

-A sample .NET web application demonstrating Clean Architecture principles, integrating CQRS, the Mediator pattern, MongoDB, GraphQL with HotChocolate, and JWT-based authentication and authorization.
+A sample .NET web application demonstrating GraphQL with HotChocolate, using Clean Architecture practices, integrating CQRS, the Mediator pattern, MongoDB, and JWT-based authentication and authorization.

 ## 🧱 Architecture Overview